top of page

 • “I’m not entirely happy with the way I look.”

-• “I’d love to have a bit more energy to play with the kids.”
+• “I’d love to have more energy to play with the kids.”

 What exactly is a functional exercise & how could/would this help me?

-In my humble opinion, functional exercise is defined by the customer (i.e. YOU) so setting goals with your personal trainer that are SMART (Specific, Measurable, Achievable, Realistic, Time-bound) will ensure that your program is tailored to your needs.
+In my humble opinion, functional exercise is defined by the customer (i.e., YOU), so setting SMART (specific, measurable, achievable, realistic, and time-bound) goals with your personal trainer will ensure that your program is tailored to your needs.

-Think of it this way, if the programming police stopped you & your trainer mid-session and asked, “why are you doing this exercise?” could he/she come up with a valid answer?
-Can they justify how this particular exercise will help you to pick up your grandchild without low back pain, or help reduce your elbow pain when at the computer?
+Think of it this way: If the programming police stopped you and your trainer mid-session and asked, “Why are you doing this exercise?”
+Could he/she come up with a valid answer?
+Can they justify how this exercise will help you pick up your grandchild without lower back pain or help reduce your elbow pain when at the computer?

 Let’s look at a few examples from clients I have worked with over the years: